-Millions of Americans suffering from GERD now have a new, safe and effective treatment alternative available now at CHI Health Alegent Creighton Clinic Esophageal Center.
+Millions of Americans suffering from GERD now have a new, safe and effective treatment alternative.
 The LINX System is a small, flexible band of magnets enclosed in titanium beads.
 The magnetic attraction between the beads helps keep a weak esophageal sphincter closed to prevent reflux.
 The LINX System is implanted around the weak sphincter just above the stomach in a minimally invasive procedure that typically takes less than one hour.

 How LINX Works

 LINX is designed to stop reflux at its source.
 GERD is a caused by a mechanical defect and requires a mechanical solution.
 The LINX System is a small, flexible band of magnets enclosed in titanium beads.
 The beads are connected by titanium wires.
 The LINX System is implanted around the weak esophageal sphincter, just above the stomach.
 The magnetic attraction between the beads keeps the weak esophageal sphincter closed to help prevent reflux.
 Swallowing forces separate the beads temporarily to allow food and liquid to pass into the stomach.
 LINX is implanted laparoscopically in a minimally invasive procedure that typically takes less than one hour.
 Patients generally go home within one day.

 - LINX is the only available FDA-approved device for the treatment of GERD